getgort/gort-guide/guide/source/sections/managing-bundles.rst

 Importantly, after installation your bundle command will be available, but may not be usable yet.
 Before anyone can execute the new commands, make sure their user permissions are set properly.
-See `Permissions and Rules <permissions-and-rules.md>`__ to learn more.
+See :doc:`permissions-and-rules` to learn more.

 Bundles are installed via the ``bundle install`` sub-command in ``gort``.